 Figure 1.
-Robotic cell.
+Robotic cell

-To simulate the performance of two industrial robots interacting with the section of fuselage and other components, $ROBCAD^1$ is used as tool for the graphical simulation.
+To simulate the performance of two industrial robots interacting with the section of fuselage and other components, $ROBCAD^1$ was used as tool for the graphical simulation.

-Following the proposed approach, the supervisory system and the programs of the robots are modeled in a Coloured Petri Net and later converted to a programming language of ROBCAD, the TDL.
+Following this approach, the supervisory system and the programs of the robots were modeled in a Coloured Petri Net and later converted to a programming language of ROBCAD, the TDL.
 Information on the TDL can be found at (Siemens PLM Software, 2009).

-The C programming language is adopted for the supervisory system programming.
+The C programming language was adopted to program the supervisory system.